mesako/SABERWest2023/docs/510-repro-workflows.md

 ### Sharing with others

 You'll need to share your work with others.
+Think about the next person coming along to the project, or yourself in 3 months to a year from now.
+What do you need to understand what you did and what you learned, and how to build off of it?

 This means all of what was done, the numbers and graphs made, and also _what you were thinking and what you now think_.
 In science, failure is **totally** an option, and is useful if it is paired